-The Company's customers are primarily privately held companies and public companies which are active in the drug discovery and development, energy technology, internet consumer and business services, medical devices and equipment, software, drug delivery, information services, communications and networking, healthcare services, specialty pharmaceuticals, surgical devices, electronics and computer hardware, media/content/info, biotechnology tools, semiconductors, consumer and business products and diagnostic industry sectors.
+The Company's customers are primarily privately held companies and public companies which are active in the drug discovery and development, sustainable and renewable technology, internet consumer and business services, medical devices and equipment, software, drug delivery, information services, communications and networking, healthcare services, specialty pharmaceuticals, surgical devices, electronics and computer hardware, media/content/info, biotechnology tools, semiconductors, consumer and business products and diagnostic industry sectors.
 These sectors are characterized by high margins, high growth rates, consolidation and product and market extension opportunities.
 Value for companies in these sectors is often vested in intangible assets and intellectual property.

 Industry and sector concentrations vary as new loans are recorded and loans pay off.
-Loan revenue, consisting of interest, fees, and recognition of gains on equity and equity-related interests, can fluctuate materially when a loan is paid off or a related warrant or equity interest is sold.
+Loan revenue, consisting of interest, fees, and recognition of gains on equity and warrant or other equity-related interests, can fluctuate materially when a loan is paid off or a related warrant or equity interest is sold.
 Revenue recognition in any given year can be highly concentrated among several portfolio companies.

-For the years ended December 31, 2014 and December 31, 2013, the Company's ten largest portfolio companies represented approximately 28.6% and 29.3% of the total fair value of the Company's investments in portfolio companies, respectively.
-At December 31, 2014 and December 31, 2013, we had three and one investment, respectively, that represented 5% or more of the Company's net assets.
-At December 31, 2014, we had three equity investments representing approximately 61.5% of the total fair value of the Company's equity investments, and each represented 5% or more of the total fair value of the Company's equity investments.
-At December 31, 2013, the Company had six equity investments which represented approximately 75.7% of the total fair value of the Company's equity investments, and each represented 5% or more of the total fair value of such investments.
+For the years ended December 31, 2015 and December 31, 2014, the Company's ten largest portfolio companies represented approximately 32.1% and 28.6% of the total fair value of the Company's investments in portfolio companies, respectively.
+At December 31, 2015 and December 31, 2014, the Company had two and three investments, respectively, that represented 5% or more of the Company's net assets.
+At December 31, 2015, the Company had four equity investments representing approximately 53.2% of the total fair value of the Company's equity investments, and each represented

+5% or more of the total fair value of the Company's equity investments.
+At December 31, 2014, the Company had three equity investments which represented approximately 61.5% of the total fair value of the Company's equity investments, and each represented 5% or more of the total fair value of such investments.